 \section{Introduction}

 Quadratic optimization problems with binary constraints are an important class of optimization problems.
 Given a (real-valued) symmetric $n \times n$ matrix $A$ the task is to compute

-This problem arises naturally in many applications across various scientific disciplines, e.g.\ image compression \cite{Leary1983}, latent semantic indexing \cite{Kolda1998}, correlation clustering \cite{Charikar2004,Mei2017} and structured principal component analysis, see e.g.\ \cite{Kueng2019a,Kueng2019b} and references therein.
-Mathematically, \textsc{MaxQP}s \eqref{eq:maxqp} are closely related to computing the $\infty \to 1$ norm of $A$.
+This problem arises naturally in many applications across various scientific disciplines, e.g.\ image compression \cite{Leary1983}, latent semantic indexing \cite{Kolda1998}, community detection~\cite{montanari_semidefinite_2016}, correlation clustering \cite{Charikar2004,Mei2017} and structured principal component analysis, see e.g.\ \cite{Kueng2019a,Kueng2019b} and references therein.
+Mathematically, \textsc{MaxQP}s \eqref{eq:maxqp} are closely related to computing the $\infty \to 1$ norm of matrices.
 This norm, in turn, closely relates to the \emph{cut norm} (replace $x \in \left\{\pm 1 \right\}^n$ by $x \in \left\{0,1 \right\}^n$), as both norms can only differ by a constant factor.
 These norms are an important concept in theoretical computer science \cite{Frieze1999,Alon2003,Alon2006}, since problems such as identifying the largest cut in a graph (\textsc{MaxCut}) can be naturally formulated as instances of these norms.
-This membership highlights that optimal solutions of \eqref{eq:maxqp} are \textsc{NP}-hard to compute in the worst case.
+This connection highlights that optimal solutions of \eqref{eq:maxqp} are \textsc{NP}-hard to compute in the worst case.
 Despite their intrinsic hardness, quadratic optimization problems do admit a canonical \emph{semidefinite programming} (SDP) relaxation\footnote{Rewrite the objective function in \eqref{eq:maxqp} as $\tr{A |x \rangle \! \langle x|}$ and note that every matrix $X = |x \rangle \! \langle x|$ with $x \in \left\{ \pm 1 \right\}^n$ has diagonal entries equal to one and is psd with unit rank.
 Dropping the (non-convex) rank constraint produces a convex relaxation.} \cite{Goemans1995}:

 Here, $X \geq 0$ indicates that the $n \times n$ matrix $X$ is positive semidefinite (psd), i.e.\ $\langle y|X|y \rangle \geq 0$ for all $y \in \mathbb{R}^n$.
-SDPs comprise a rich class of convex optimization problems that can be solved efficiently, e.g.\ by using interior point methods \cite{Boyd2004}.
+SDPs comprise a rich class of convex optimization problems that can be solved efficiently under mild assumptions, e.g.\ by using interior-point methods \cite{Boyd2004}.